-Mr. Butch Bishop Tile, Inc. 100 International Drive Tampa, Florida 33620
+Ms. Sonja Bishop Tile, Inc. 100 International Drive Tampa, FL 33620

-Dear Mr. Bishop:
+Dear Ms. Bishop:

-This letter is in response to your request about information concerning a conflict between a U.S. treaty with Spain and a section of the Internal Revenue Code.
-The major reason for treaties between the United States and certain foreign countries is to eliminate double taxation and to render mutual assistance in tax enforcement.
+This letter is in response to your request about information concerning a conflict between a U.S. treaty with Spain and a section of the Internal Revenue Code (IRC).
+The major reasons for treaties between the United States and certain foreign countries is to eliminate double taxation and to render mutual assistance in tax enforcement.

-Section 7852(d) provides that if a U.S. treaty is in conflict with a provision in the Code, neither will take general precedence.
+IRC § 7852(d) provides that if a U.S. treaty is in conflict with a provision in the IRC, neither will take general precedence.
 Rather, the more recent of the two will have precedence.
-In your case, the Spanish treaty takes precedence over the Code section.
+In your case, the treaty with Spain takes precedence over the IRC section.

 A taxpayer must disclose on the tax return any positions where a treaty overrides a tax law.
-There is a \$1,000 penalty per failure to disclose for individuals and a \$10,000 penalty per failure for corporations.
+There is a \$1,000 penalty per failure to disclose for individuals and a \$10,000 penalty per failure to disclose for corporations.